How to run a Twitter giveaway

 Step 4.
 Choose and contact the winner

-The Tweetdraw tool is a free way to choose a random winner, and you can find it at competitionagency.com/tweetdraw.
+The Tweetdraw tool is a free way to choose a random winner from a retweet prize draw, and you can find it at competitionagency.com/tweetdraw.
 Unfortunately you can’t download a spreadsheet/list of every entry – and the disclaimer does tell you that its success is dependent on twitter’s API infrastructure – but as a free tool, it’s the best option you’ll find!

 - if you asked for a reply, search Twitter for the winner’s username plus your username (and your unique hashtag, if appropriate) to find their entry tweet – then check it was sent before the closing date

 - if appropriate, make sure they follow you (it will say Follows You under their name)